mhuang00/child00/_posts/2021-07-13-Postdoctoral.md

 The   project   aims   to   develop   the   AI   method   to   detect   present   microbes   in   asample   (ie.   throat-swab,   urine,   blood)   sequenced   using nanopore   technology.Nanopore sequencers read DNA/RNA fragments while they are passing through atiny pore.
 Passage of nucleotides through pore results in a signal which is in a downstream process converted to the sequence of nucleotides.<br /><br />
 The project will start with recognising each microbe using a pattern matchingapproach, like those for rapid song recognition.
 These methods will be performedon either raw signal or basecalled sequence of nucleotides.
 We aim to use deeplearning   methods   to   find   a   concise   representation   of   each   known   microbegenome.<br /><br />
 The fast and accurate detection of microbes that cause infections disease canreduce unnecessary usage of antibiotics, speed up recovery and sometimes evensave lives.
 When clinicians do not have a clue about the possible pathogen, thecurrent methods can last days to identify the pathogen correctly.<br /><br />
-In this role, one will be part of a multi-disciplinary team consisting of computer scientists, biologists, and bioinformaticians.
-Duties include developing algorithmsand AI methods for the fast identification of present microbes.<br />
+In this role, one will be part of a multi-disciplinary team consisting of computer sci<br />entists, biologists, and bioinformaticians.
+Duties include developing algorithmsand AI methods for the fast identification of present microbes.<br /><br />
 <body/>

 Requirements:<br />